William King (merchant)

-William King (c.1785 - 26 April 1861) was a West Indies merchant and slave owner with interests in estates in British Guiana, Trinidad, and Dominica.
+William King (c.1785 - 26 April 1861) was an West Indies merchant and slave owner with interests in estates in British Guiana, Trinidad, and Dominica.
 He was the son of the slave-trader Thomas King of Camden, Calvert & King.

 Early life and family

 William King was born around 1785 in Middlesex to the slave-trader Thomas King of Camden, Calvert & King and his wife Sarah.
 His wife was Elizabeth A. King, born around 1825.

 Career

 King was a partner in Thomas & William King, merchants of London.
 He was awarded compensation for the loss of slaves on the Friendship, Sarah, Good Success and Good Interest estates in British Guiana and the Union estate in Trinidad.
 He also received compensation as a bond creditor in respect of the Geneva estate in Dominica.

 He owned the Friendship estate in Demerara, British Guiana, that included over 300 slaves in the early nineteenth century, and the Sarah estate in Demerara with over 170.

 He was a director of the London Dock Company.